 Where Are Cranes Stored And How Are They Transported?

 It’s the ultimate construction mystery.
 The skylines of the world’s major cities are adorned with countless cranes; from compact mini-crawler cranes to hundred feet tall tower cranes.
 So when in June this year, three giant quay cranes (some as tall as the London eye) were shipped into DP World London Gateway, the matter of crane transportation was brought to the public’s attention.
+So, how are cranes transported?
+And where are they stored when not in use?

 Where do the biggest cranes come from?